Walgreens, Your Pharmacy Network Provider

 Our pharmacy program provides outpatient coverage to members for medications that are approved for marketing by the U.S. Food and Drug Administration (FDA) and that generally require prescriptions.
 Other covered medications include:

-- Insulin and diabetic supplies
+- Insulin syringes and needles

 Prescription medications that are used to treat conditions not currently covered by USFHP by statute or regulation are excluded from the pharmacy benefit.